iCliniq Logo

 Welcome to icliniq.com.

 I understand your concerns.
 I will explain some facts.
-Most cancers are painless and cause gradually progressive symptoms like for example:
+Most cancers are painless and cause gradually progressive symptoms, such as Example:

 1. Jaundice and liver function failure in case of liver cancer.

-2. Enlarged spleen with anemia and low platelet and low white cells count in case of spleen cancer (which is very rare).
+2. Enlarged spleen with anemia, low platelets, and low white cell count in case of spleen cancer (which is very rare).

-3. Weight loss, painless bleeding per rectum, significant anemia and progressive constipation in case of colon cancer.
+3. Weight loss, painless bleeding per rectum, significant anemia, and progressive constipation are symptoms of colon cancer.

 Your symptoms are less likely to be due to cancer.
-The dark orange urine in the morning is common due to dehydration over the night.
+The dark orange urine in the morning is common due to dehydration overnight.
 You should drink plenty of fluids.
-The pain in the left side could be muscle spasms or other causes like a kidney stone or colon spasms require further assessment.
+The pain in the left side could be muscle spasms or other causes, like a kidney stone or colon spasms, that require further assessment.
 Can you describe the pain?
-Is it colicky or wake you up in the middle of the night?
-The pain on the right side could be muscle spasms or gallbladder stone or kidney stone (require further assessment).
+Does it make you colicky or wake you up in the middle of the night?
+The pain on the right side could be muscle spasms, a gallbladder stone, or a kidney stone (requires further assessment).

-Finally, as there are no suggestive symptoms of cancer and you do not have a strong family history of cancer, so you should not worry about this issue.
-In case you have anxiety that you cannot control, I can suggest you some medications.
+Finally, as there are no suggestive symptoms of cancer and you do not have a strong family history of cancer, you should not worry about this issue.
+In case you have anxiety that you cannot control, I can suggest some medications for you.

 I hope this helps.